-Among the vaccinees, rates of AESI among healthcare workers (healthy vaccinees) may be diluted resulting in a downward bias of estimates of association.
-On the other hand, rates of AESI among the elderly may be overestimated (sicker vaccinees), resulting in an upward bias of estimates of association.
+Among the vaccinees, rates of AESI among healthcare workers (healthy vaccinees) may be diluted while rates of AESI among the elderly may be overestimated (sicker vaccinees).
 Therefore, at the signal detection phase, it is important that the background AESI rates are representative of the counterfactual rates among the appropriate subgroups of vaccinees, by age, sex, calendar period, season, chronic morbidity level, and other relevant subgroups.